FlowFuse/flowfuse/docs/install/docker/digital-ocean.md

 # 1-Click Digital Ocean Droplet Install

 We have packaged the Docker Compose build of FlowForge as a Digital Ocean Droplet.
-It can be found in the Digital Ocean Market Place [here](https://marketplace.digitalocean.com/apps/flowforge?refcode=fb23e438a477&action=deploy)
+It can be found in the Digital Ocean Market Place [here](https://marketplace.digitalocean.com/apps/flowforge?refcode=fb23e438a477)

+You can just straight to the deployment wizard [here](https://marketplace.digitalocean.com/apps/flowforge?refcode=fb23e438a477&action=deploy)

 ## Prerequisites